An EZ-structure for the mapping class group: Introduction

 The \emph{mapping class group} ${\rm Mod}(S)$ of a closed oriented surface $S$ of genus $g\geq 0$ from which $m\geq 0$ points have been removed and so that $3g-3+m\geq 1$ is the group of isotopy classes of diffeomorphisms of $S$.
 The mapping class group is well known to be finitely presented, and it admits explicit torsion free finite index subgroups.

 A torsion free finite index subgroup $\Gamma$ of ${\rm Mod}(S)$ admits a \emph{finite} classifying space.
 Such a classifying space can be constructed as follows.

 Since the Euler characteristic of $S$ is negative, the \emph{Teichm\"uller space} ${\cal T}(S)$ of $S$ of all \emph{marked} finite area complete hyperbolic structures on $S$ is defined.
 By elementary hyperbolic geometry, there exists a number $\epsilon_0>0$ such that any two closed geodesics on a hyperbolic surface of length at most $\epsilon_0$ are disjoint.
 The \emph{systole} ${\rm systole}(X)$ of a hyperbolic metric $X$ is the length of a shortest closed geodesic.
-For $\epsilon <\epsilon_0$ define
+For $\epsilon <\epsilon_0$ define the \emph{$\epsilon$-thick part} ${\cal T}_\epsilon(S)$ of Teichm\"uller space as

-The following is due to Ji and Wolpert \cite{JW10,J14} as reported in Proposition 3.1 and Theorem 3.9 of \cite{J14}.
+The following is due to Ji and Wolpert \cite{JW10}, extending an earlier result of Ivanov \cite{Iv02}, see Proposition 3.1 and Theorem 3.9 of \cite{J14} for an explicit statement.

 \begin{theorem}[Ji-Wolpert] For sufficiently small $\epsilon <\epsilon_0$, the set ${\cal T}_\epsilon(S)$ is a manifold with corners which is a deformation retract of ${\cal T}(S)$.
 The mapping class group ${\rm Mod}(S)$ acts on ${\cal T}_\epsilon(S)$ properly and cocompactly. \end{theorem}